SamuraisEpic/vfio-gpu-passthrough/README.md

 With that done, the BIOS settings should all be good, and you should be ready to move on to 1.1!

 #### Prerequisite to 1.1: Installing Required Packages and Dependencies
 Before we can get started, we need to install some packages and dependencies.
 1, for Arch based distros you'll need an AUR helper.
 I recommend `pacaur`.
 Another option is `yay`.
-You can get `yay` from the official repos by sending `sudo pacman -Syu yay`.
+You can get `yay` from the official mnajaro repos by sending `sudo pacman -Syu yay` to a terminal.
 If you prefer `pacaur`, you can build it from the AUR. for the puropse of this guide, i'll be using `yay` for Arch based distros.
+If you prefer a gui approach, i recommend `octopi`.

 ##### Installing Things for Arch
 So we wanna install a few things.
  - `virt-manager` to create and manage the VM,
- - `cockpit` and it's dependencies to manage the VM after it's been setup properly
+ - `cockpit`, and `cockpit-machines` to manage the VM directly, or remotely over LAN when you're away using something like ZeroTier after it's been setup properly
  - `edk2-ovmf` for the UEFI VM firmware, since Legacy BIOS doesn't support passthrough PCI
  - `qemu-full` KVM
  - `libvirt` which will manage hooks and devices, backend for virt-manager, and the virtualisation api we'll be using